 As an alternative to using the Apache Solr Search Integration module, Acquia Search supports using the Search API module.
 In most cases, we recommend that you use the Apache Solr Search Integration and related modules instead.
 Based on our extensive experience helping Acquia Search customers with both the Apache Solr Search Integration module and the Search API module, we have found that using the Apache Solr Search Integration module results in a search solution that is more scalable, better performing, better integrated with Apache Solr, and easier to configure and maintain.

 Best practices for using Search API

 The biggest thing to consider is that, if you choose Search API, you have to know how to configure it.
 Because Search API has such extensive configuration options, it is a lot easier to make mistakes.
 So when you are thinking about scaling a website you need to make conscious choices.

 - Never do any text processing in Drupal.
 For example, the Search API processors, such as stopwords, synonyms etc., can be easily configured in Solr itself.

-- Make sure that you understand the memory footprint of the search page and that it is consistent with your server resources and configuration.
+- Ensure that you understand the memory footprint of the search page and that it is consistent with your server resources and configuration.
 Consider that search is a random result based on user input.
 When you use views and view modes to render your search results, you should either use the Solr fields to theme, or make sure that your cache is big enough and your server is fast enough to render quickly the entities returned on the search page.
 Entity caching makes a huge difference.

 - Multisite Searching in Search API (not multi-index searching, which is called

 search_api_multi) is difficult to achieve OOTB due to the architecture of Search API.
-It was not the main intention to show content that doesn't rely on entities within the current site.
-Multi site can mean Drupal Multi Site or a combination of Drupal 6 and Drupal 7 sites with a completely different codebase.
+It was not the main intention to show content that doesn't rely on entities in the current website.
+Multi site can mean Drupal Multi Site or a combination of Drupal 6 and Drupal 7 websites with a completely different codebase.

 Setting up the Search API module with Acquia Search